My Kathmandu temples sightseeing FAM tour showcased a fascinating repository of Nepalese art, history, culture, and tradition.

 Then another newly-weaned toddler is chosen as the living Goddess and the cycle continues.
 As a mother and a feminist, I found this tradition, and the superstitions that go with it, rather distressing.

-So it was with relief that I read the Nepalese government will give former Kumaris the monthly allowance of 10,000 Nepalese rupees ($101) from July for the next 10 years.
+So it was with relief that I read the Nepalese government will give former Kumaris a monthly allowance of 10,000 Nepalese rupees ($101) from July for the next 10 years.

 This doesn’t compensate for “an awful system that removes girls from their families, treats them like queens before they’re even old enough to know what’s happening, and tosses them aside the moment they’ve outlived their usefulness.”